 After the recovery has finished, Disk Drill will give me a confirmation notification along with the option to open the folder I chose for recovery.

-How to Confirm the Partition Was Deleted
+How to Recover the Entire Partition

 In some cases where your partition has disappeared, it may have been replaced with what’s known as unallocated space.
 Unallocated space is space that hasn’t been formatted with a file system, rendering it unusable.
 If your partition has been damaged, it could have reverted back to unallocated space.
 Therefore, before you can use it again, you must format it with a file system.